 The preparation of financial statements in conformity with GAAP requires management to make certain estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the balance sheet date, as well as reported amounts of revenue and expenses during the reporting period.
-The Company's significant estimates and judgments include but are not limited to warrants and share-based compensation.
+The Company's significant estimates and judgments include but are not limited to internal-use software and developed software to be sold, leased or marketed, warrants and share-based compensation.
 Management bases its estimates on historical experience and on various other assumptions believed to be reasonable, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
 Actual results could differ from those estimates.